 The popular Pomodoro Technique is a practical manifestation of this model and involves deciding on a task and then setting a timer for 25 minutes of Focused Thinking and work on that task.
-After that period, you take a 3 to 5 minutes break where you can relax and enter Diffuse Thinking before you enter another 25 minutes of Focused Thinking.
-After four of these cycles, you can extend your break time to up to 30 minutes.
+After that period, you take a 5-minute break where you can relax and enter Diffuse Thinking.

 Dali and Edison.

 Oakley describes how people as diverse as Salvador Dali and Thomas Edison used this approach.
 Dali employed a method he described as ‘slumber with a key’ which involved him sitting in a favourite bony Spanish styled armchair while holding a heavy key over an upside-down plate.

 Dali would think of issues he wanted to explore, using Focused Thinking, then let himself fall asleep as he pondered them.
 The transition from wakefulness to sleep was a ripe period for Diffuse Thinking and, before he could forget what came to mind, his key would drop and crash against the plate to wake him up and let him capture those thoughts back in Focused Thinking.